SoongVilda/vilda-chatgpt-prompts/README.md

 - Summary of changes: Numbered list the modifications made to the original text.

 ## Command for editing:
-'Apply text refinement based on my instructions to the text below:'
+Apply text refinement based on my instructions to the text:
 ```

 ## Personal Lawyer